tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/免费额度_intl_en.md

 - At the beginning of May 2019, the standard storage capacity was billed.
 The monthly storage capacity was 60 GB, which exceeded the free tier, **so fees for the excessive 10 GB of standard storage capacity were charged**.

->The above example applies to scenarios where a new user has activated the COS service for the first time, and is eligible for the free tier.
+> ?The above example applies to scenarios where a new user has activated the COS service for the first time, and is eligible for the free tier.
 For billing after the free tier term ends, see [Billing Examples](https://intl.cloud.tencent.com/document/product/436/6241).
 ## Troubleshooting

 Should you have any questions about the free tier or your bills, see [Billing](https://intl.cloud.tencent.com/document/product/436/10373).